-However, by shifting your awareness to a positive mind set you can see how negative reviews can actually benefit you as a writer.
+However, by shifting your awareness to a positive mind set you can see how negative reviews can be beneficial to you as a writer.

 Here are a few ways that negative reviews can be looked at in a positive light.

-- Negative reviews can be a good thing as long as they are mixed with some positive reviews.
-It means your work is effecting readers on an emotional level.
+- Negative reviews can be a good if they are mixed with some positive reviews.
+It means your work is affecting readers on an emotional level.
 Mixed reviews show that your writing is stirring up a lot of different feelings in your readers.
 Your readers are emotionally engaged in your book.
 All positive reviews may not be the best thing.
 Mixed reviews show that your are engaging readers at an emotional level.
 This is what you want.

 - Negative reviews also show that at least people are reading your books or blog posts.
 Some authors, writers, and bloggers don’t even get that much.
 Nobody is reading their blog posts or books.
 At least your work is being recognized.

 - Negative reviews show that you are taking risks.
-You were brave enough to write and publish your blog post or book; which very few people actually accomplish.
-It is estimated that about 82% of people say they want to write a book; but only about 1% actually do.
+You were brave enough to write and publish your blog post or book; which very few people accomplish.
+It is estimated that about 82% of people say they want to write a book; but in fact, only about 1% of people can accomplish this.
 So you have already accomplished what most people never dare to do.
 Now that’s something to be proud of!